 In uncertain times, it can become more difficult to keep moving forward without spinning out of control, and letting stress get the best of you.
 How do we manage everything going on around us, and still keep our feet planted firmly on the ground?
 To “stay grounded” means that you have the ability to stay calm and connect to the core of who you are even in the midst of uncertainty.
 It’s about feeling in control of your mind, body and emotions.
 Here are a few techniques you can try to ground yourself:

 Meditate.
-A number of studies have found that meditation can help lower your blood pressure and help you manage anxiety.
+A number of studies have found that meditation can help lower your blood pressure and help you manage stress.
 (8) A simple way to meditate for beginners is to sit or lay in a comfortable position for two minutes, close your eyes, breathe normally, and focus on how gravity is holding your body to the floor.
 There are many apps, like Calm, and other resources to help you find the right meditation that works for you.

 Breathe.
 Take a deep breath.
 Hold it for 5 seconds.
 Now let it out.
 You might notice a difference in how you feel already.
-Breathing techniques are a powerful tool to ease stress and make you feel less anxious.
+Breathing techniques are a powerful tool to ease stress and make you feel less uneasy.
 During your deep breathing, place one hand on your chest and the other on your stomach.
 Focus on how your belly fills with air, and how your chest rises and falls.
 If you need deep breathing examples, simply do a google search for “deep breathing gif”, and you’ll find helpful visuals to guide your deep breathing exercises.

 Notice the little pleasures.
 It’s human nature to notice the bad over the good, but when you notice the good, you can experience joy throughout the day in the simple, small pleasures of life.
 It might be standing up and stretching after you’ve been sitting; laughing when something’s funny; enjoying the sunshine for a moment; or sipping on a cold or hot beverage.
 Learn to notice opportunities like these to feel the little joys each day.